isomerpages/nlb-IOHA2020/_programme/0-conference-theme.md

 * Oral history and business
 * Oral history and sports
 * Oral history and conflict
-* Oral history and indigenous issues
+* Oral history and indigenous communities
 * Inter- and cross-disciplinary applications of oral history (journalism, therapy, etc.)
 * Comparative studies of oral history